Linuxfabrik/monitoring-plugins/check-plugins/valkey-version/README.md

 Checks the installed Valkey version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.
 The check must run on the Valkey server itself, as it uses `valkey-server --version` to determine the installed version.

-**Alerting Logic:**

-* WARN when the installed version reaches its EOL date (default: 30 days before the official EOL date, configurable via `--offset-eol`)
-* Optional: WARN when a new major, minor, or patch version is available (each independently via `--check-major`, `--check-minor`, `--check-patch`)
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Executes `valkey-server --version` locally to determine the installed version